Quick Answer

 2. What animation style matches your brand?

 2D illustrated explainers (Knowlify, Vyond, Powtoon) feel educational and approachable.
-AI avatar video (Synthesia, HeyGen) feels corporate and direct.
+AI avatar video (Synthesia, HeyGen, and now Knowlify too) feels corporate and direct.
 Generative video (Runway) feels cinematic and experimental.
 Match the aesthetic to the context, not just the ease of production.

 3. How much editorial control do you need?